khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

 - Khan academy: https://www.youtube.com/watch?v=l3ngsl7FhTc

-Once you have read and watched all that, as a **follow-up to this post** (not as a new post, but below, in the "follow-up" section), submit a **good honest question** you have about these topics.
+Once you have read and watched all that, as a follow-up to this post (not as a new separate post, but below, in the "follow-up" section), submit a good honest question you have about these topics.
 Something that you did not quite completely understand yet, but that you thought was interesting.
-Something we should maybe discuss in class.
+Something you would be interested in discussing in class.
 2-3 sentences would do (but feel free to write 5-6 sentences if it helps to explain your point!)

-Please submit anonymously, and please have it done by 9 am on Thursday, so that I could read your questions before the class.
+And if anything is weird, doesn't work, etc. - please send me an email!

 # Action potential